We explain how medical conditions or problems in a previous pregnancy could mean you’re at increased risk of complications when giving birth.

 - Your baby is breech (head not facing downwards) close to your due date.

-- You’re carrying twins or other multiple pregnancy.
+- You’re having a multiple pregnancy – carrying twins or more.

 - You have anaemia (low levels of haemoglobin).